HOMETOWN: Lake Tahoe, NV

 Through volleyball, players develop skills that will last their entire lives.
 We do not shy away from challenges, but rather embrace them as an opportunity because our development is never ceasing.
 My five pillars of development are physical, technical, tactical, mental/emotional, and synergy.
 These are developed by the players, staff, and families working together to support the process.

-First season as Co-Director of Silver State Volleyball Club
+Second season as Co-Director of Silver State Volleyball Club

 SSVC (formerly Capital City) since 2005.
 Jordan is involved in every aspect of the club, but primarily focuses on club structure and development